Arena Hash (album)

 Arena Hash is the first studio album by Peruvian rock band Arena Hash, released in 1988.
-This was the first of two albums released by the band before they disbanded after Pedro Suárez-Vértiz decided to go solo.
+This was the first of two studio albums released by the band before they disbanded after Pedro Suárez-Vértiz decided to go solo.
 Six songs where released as singles in order to promote the album.

 Critical reception

 The album was well received in Perú having several hits on the radio.
 It received a 3 star rating on Rate Your Music.

 Singles

 Kangrejo (Sacudía) was released in 1987 as the first single of the album.
 The song had success in Perú where it became a hit even though it didn't reach number one.

 Cuando La Cama Me Da Vueltas was released in 1988 as the album's second single.
 The song became a huge hit in Perú topping the airplay list on several radio stations as soon as it was released becoming the band's first number one hit.

 Me Resfrié en Brasil was released as the album's third single in 1988.
 The song had success in Peruvian radio becoming one of the album's biggest hits.

 Stress was released in 1988 as the album's fourth single.
 The song received moderate airplay in Perú.

 No Cambiaré was released in 1988 as the fifth single of the album and it achieved moderate success in Perú.

 Rompe Orejas was released as the sixth and final single from the album.
 It received some airplay but didn't achieve as much as the album's other singles.